PJC-1/tic_tac_toe_Reactjs/README.md

 - When a component no longer keeps its own state; it receives its value from its parent component and informs its parent when its clicked.
 We call components like this **controlled components**.

+-	React elements are first-class JS objects and we can store them or pass them around.
+To render multiple items in React, we pass an array of React elements.
+The most common way to build that array is to map over your array of data.

+-	When you render a list of items, React always stores some info about each item in the list.
+If you render a component that has state, that state needs to be stored - and regardless of how you implement your components, React stores a reference to the backing native views.
+	When you update that list, React needs to determine what has changed.
+You could've added, removed, rearranged, or updated items in the list.
+That why React asks you to specify a **key** property on each element in a list, a string to differentiate each component from its siblings.
+	If the items correspond to object in a database, the database ID is usually a good choice.
+	**key** is a special property that's reserved by React (along with **ref**, a more advanced feature).
+When an element is created, React pulls off the **key** property and stores the key directly on the returned element.
+Even though it may look like it is part of props, it cannot be referenced with **this.props.key**.
+React uses the key automatically while deciding which children to update; there is no way for a component to inquire about its own key.
+	When a list is rerendered, React takes each element in the new version and looks for one with a matching key in the previous list.
+When a key is added to the set, a component is created; when a key is removed, a component is destroyed.
+Keys tell React about the identity of each component, so that it can maintain the state across rerenders.
+If you change the key of a component, it will be completely destroyed and recreated with anew state.
+	**It's strongly recommended that you assign proper keys whenever you build dynamic lists.** If you don't have an appropriate key hand, you may want to consider restructuring your data so that you do.
+	If you don't specify any key, React will warn you and fall back to using the array index as a key - which is not the correct choice if you ever reorder elements in the list or add/remove items anywhere but the bottom of the list.
+Explicitly passing **key={i}** silences the waring but has the same problem so isn't recommended in most cases.
+	Component keys don't need to be globally unique, only unique relative to the immediate siblings.